10 of the Strongest Link Monsters in Yu-Gi-Oh

 Although extra deck units like synchro monsters took a hit with the "master" extra deck limitation rules, it's nice to see Konami still produce support for them.
 Crystron Needlefiber accepts any two monsters for its link summon as long as one of them is a tuner, the type of monsters usually used to synchro summon.
 When link summoned, Needlefiber lets you special summon a level 3 or lower tuner from your hand or deck in defense position, but it cannot activate its effects that turn.

-Not only does this effect negation wear off at your end phase, it doesn't counter your tuner's status as a tuner since that's a built-in feature (and not an effect) of the card, meaning it's still ripe for a synchro summon.
+Not only does this effect negation wear off at your end phase, but it also doesn't counter your tuner's status as a tuner since that's a built-in feature (and not an effect) of the card, meaning it's still ripe for a synchro summon.
 Luckily, Needlefiber points diagonally backwards in two directions without pointing forwards at all, making it a prime candidate for your first extra deck unit.
-Additionally Needlefiber can banish itself to synchro summon a tuner synchro monster from your extra deck, an astonishingly easy way of casting cards like Flower Cardian Moonflowerviewing.
+Additionally, Needlefiber can banish itself to synchro summon a tuner synchro monster from your extra deck, an astonishingly easy way of casting cards like Flower Cardian Moonflowerviewing.

 9. Gaia Saber, the Lightning Shadow